-The condensed programme will begin on 1st February 2021 and will focus on three key learning outcomes - resilience, confidence and life skills.
+The condensed programme is aiming to begin in April and will focus on three key learning outcomes - resilience, confidence and life skills.

 Pupils will still be able to take part in the outdoor tasks offered by the provider, including zip wires, climbing and abseiling or learning new skills such as bushcraft.